 (4) Nothing in this Division shall be read as limiting any power that the Public Trustee otherwise has, whether under this Act or any other written law, a court order or an authorisation in an instrument, to invest property other than by way of investment in a Fund.

-[Section 37C inserted by No. 9 of 2008 s.
+[Section 37C inserted: No. 9 of 2008 s.
 23.]

 Part III — Financial